 I tend to look at including (for example) grated or pureed vegetables in a meal as ‘boosting’ the nutritional potential, flavour and texture of a meal rather than ‘hiding’ it.
 But for arguments sake in this post, we’ll call it ‘hiding.’

 How to hide and at the same time, develop a love of whole foods

 So as well as ‘hiding’ food, there are a few important things I’d strongly encourage you to consider:

-- Hiding food is good for establishing peace of mind that they are deriving more goodness than they realise from say, a casserole.
+- Hiding food is good for establishing peace of mind that they are deriving more goodness than they realise from what you have served.
 So that even if they don’t touch the whole forms, you can let it go without stress or fuss or feeling like you need to offer them something else to eat.
 Replacing a refused meal, or part thereof is a big no-no in my book.
 Rather than getting upset or angry if they reject the obvious veggies, why not put them on your own plate and pass a positive comment like “yum, I’m having these if you won’t eat them, I want to make sure I’m really strong.”
 If you have an older child you could also ask for their help and get them to tuck into anything your younger child is rejecting (kids love to feel grown up and helping).

 - So always hedge your bets if dealing with a fussy kid by hiding and serving veggies on the first plate you serve.
 If they do eat some or all of the whole form you can congratulate them, reward them if you like and feel satisfied that they have had a really great meal and you are building a fantastic food appreciation and healthy future.